February 28, 2014

 November 22, 2013

-PG&E today (Nov.
-22) asked state regulators for approval to begin reforming its system of residential electric rates to tie them more closely to actual costs.
+PG&E has asked state regulators for approval to begin reforming its system of residential electric rates to tie them more closely to actual costs.
 This proposal, if accepted, would take effect in time to help many customers with high summer bills.
 In this Currents video, PG&E customers and the California Assembly member who sponsored the law enacting rate reform speak on the topic.

 November 18, 2013